Mathematical Methods ECON5082

 Requirements of Entry

-This course aims to train students in the principles of research design and different methods of and approaches to both qualitative and quantitative data collection and analysis.
-The course provides students with mathematical, statistical, and qualitative methods skills, as well as research design knowledge, necessary to successfully complete core and advanced courses and Dissertation in MRes in Economics.
+The course provides students with mathematical methods necessary to successfully complete core and advanced courses and Dissertation in MRes in Economics.
 The course introduces techniques used at the current forefront of Economic research to prepare students for independent graduate research in Economics at MRes and PhD levels.

 Intended Learning Outcomes of Course